esl/MongooseIM/doc/operation-and-maintenance/Logging.md

 # Primary filters

-Functions from the filters section are applied for any message once it passes primary log level check.
+Functions from the filters section are applied for any message once it passes the primary log level check.

-Keep that block of configuration as it is, unless you are planning to extend the filtering logic.
+Keep that configuration block as it is, unless you are planning to extend the filtering logic.

 ```erlang